venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/components/drivers/fota_agent.md

 [TOC]

 The Fota Agent driver provides API to Update Firmware over The Air by scheduling the writes in chunks of smaller size while the new image is being recieved over a certain protocol(CAN for example).

 ## Features Supported

-- Supports Writes in 4KB chunks
+- Supports Writes in sector size.
 - Only ELF image format supported
 - Both XIP and Non-XIP files